libretro/docs/docs/guides/install-android.md

 If Google Play Protect still blocks the app installation even after you entered the correct password in Method 1 (a common issue on older Android versions), you'll need to disable Play Protect to proceed.

 * Open the Google Play Store app
-* Tap the hamburger button located in the top right.
+* Tap the menu icon in the top right corner.
   * You don’t need to be signed in to adjust Play Protect settings.
 But if you’re signed in to a Google account, An icon will show the first letter of your name (for example, “F” for “Foo”) instead of a hamburger button.
-* Select "Play Protect".
+* Tap "Play Protect".
 * Tap the gear icon (Settings).
 * Toggle off "Scan apps with Play Protect".